-Before we can answer why people experience homelessness (my wording is on purpose), we need to understand our motivation for knowing.
+Before we can answer why people experience homelessness, we need to understand our motivation for knowing.
 The reason?
-When you find out why, you will be required to respond and your response will make all the difference.
+When you find out why you will be required to respond, your response will make all the difference.
 It will also expose your true motivation.

 What if you saw a man sitting on the side of the road with this sign, “Please give me money so I can buy drugs and alcohol.”
 Would you applaud his honesty or be appalled by his brazenness?
 What if the guy on the bench with the backpack and sleeping bag had a sign around his neck, “I just got out of prison.”
 Or what if we tried to get rid of the signs and labels altogether?